itechpros/servoy-war-builder/README.md

 This [GitHub Action](https://github.com/features/actions) allows users to build Servoy WAR files, using options from Servoy's bundled WAR export.
 In order to use this Action, you will need an [All Products Pack](https://servoycomponents.com/all-products-pack) API key from [Servoy Components](https://servoycomponents.com/).

+See the [LICENSE](LICENSE.md) for more information on the dual licensing for commercial projects.

 ## Examples

 To view a full example project, including the workflow file, please see our [examples repo](https://github.com/itechpros/servoy-war-builder-examples).